How technology is helping improve safety culture in the workplace

 The global pandemic led to a profound change in the way people work, with organizations having to manage employees remotely and establishing contact tracing policies, especially in industries where physical presence was necessary.

 More importantly, technology isn't just changing how companies establish and monitor safety policies.
-Its impact in other areas, such as improvements in PPE, has also helped reduce injuries or accidents in modern work environments.
+Its impact in other areas, such as improvements in PPE detection, has also helped reduce injuries or accidents in modern work environments.

 Section 2: Key Technological Trends That Are Reshaping Workplace Safety Standards